J-Bentley/IntegralBot/README.md

 # IntegralBot
-A Discord bot running on a raspberrypi 3 that pulls data from free API's that convenient to Drone pilots and gamers, as well as provides user output to the server via Discord commands to GPIO pins hooked up to LED's & a buzzer.
+A Discord bot running on a raspberrypi 3 that pulls data from free API's that is convenient to Drone pilots and gamers, as well as provides Discord user output to the server via chat channel commands to turn on and off GPIO pins hooked up to LED's & a buzzer on the RPi.
 # Setup
 * [Discord.py](https://github.com/Rapptz/discord.py) & [Discord bot setup TL;DR](https://www.reddit.com/r/discordapp/comments/5tl7xd/how_to_make_a_discord_bot_tldr_edition/)
 * [Basic RPi LED wiring example](https://imgur.com/a/dwl7CFP)